maherharb/Diffraction/README.md

 ## Build lattice structure

 The library currently offers Main Form scripts each major diffraction type currently offered.
-The minimum neccessary to run a diffraction script is a properly defined lattice structure, probe structure, and (excluding powder diffraction) detector structure and each outputs the desired diffraction information as a table in the Command Window, with the adittional option to output the table in a .txt, .xlsx, .xls, .dat, or .csv file for post-simulation data processing.
+The minimum neccessary to run a diffraction script is a properly defined lattice structure, probe structure, and (excluding powder diffraction) detector structure and each outputs the desired diffraction information as a table in the Command Window, with the additional option to output the table in a .txt, .xlsx, .xls, .dat, or .csv file for post-simulation data processing.

-The following is what is needed to define graphite:
+The following is needed to define graphite:

-Lattice.Symbol = 'C'   % The program will parse through this variable to any other elements
+>> Lattice.Symbol = 'C'

-Lattice.Type = 'hexagonal' % The amount of information needed depends on the Lattice Type.
-For hexagonal, we only need the a and c lengths.
+>> Lattice.Type = 'hexagonal'

-Lattice.a = 2.4560
+>> Lattice.a = 2.4560

-Lattice.c = 6.6960
+>> Lattice.c = 6.6960

-Lattice.AtomicPositions = [0 0 0 ; 0 0 1/2 ; 1/3 2/3 0 ; 2/3 1/3 1/2] %The Atomic Positions in the unit cell.
+>> Lattice.AtomicPositions = [0 0 0 ; 0 0 1/2 ; 1/3 2/3 0 ; 2/3 1/3 1/2]

-save('graphite.mat', 'Lattice') %Saving the above as graphite.mat
+>> save('graphite.mat', 'Lattice')

 All other Lattice variables, if not defined in the structure file, are calculated by the library.